tajammalw/aisd-jse-conditional-statements/README.md

   console.log("Wear a coat!"); // Expected output: (This will not print because the condition is false) }
 ```

+- [ ] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.

 **Explanation:**

 - The value of the `weather` variable to is set to`"sunny"`.